xL4w/demo-open-source/README.md

 3. **Test Suite:**

-The repository includes a comprehensive test suite (`test-branch-sequence.yml` and associated scripts) designed to rigorously validate the GitHub Guardian setup.
+The repository includes a comprehensive test suite (`test-branch-sequence.yml` and associated scripts) designed to rigorously validate the GitHub Branch Protection setup.
 The tests cover scenarios such as:
 * Direct pushes to protected branches (should fail)
 * PRs created out of the allowed sequence (should fail)
 * PRs created by unauthorized users (should fail)